A question I read / hear again and again is: “Is it safe to travel to Japan?” or “Isn’t it too dangerous to go to Japan?”

 On top of that there have been tornadoes as well!

-Regions that are especially prone to typhoons are Okinawa, Kyushu, Shikoku, Osaka, Tokyo and Hokkaido.
+Regions that are especially prone to typhoons are Okinawa, Kyushu and Shikoku.

 Japan has a lot of volcanoes.
 Many of them are still active.